ConfederacyOfGaia/Gaia/dms-guide.md

 - Old battle sites
 - Abandoned castles
 - There are 11 known cities in the Zephyran Empire (now the Confederacy of Gaia).
 Maybe there *used* to be 12, and one of them is "lost"?
+  - The Lost 12th City thing is very similar to the Lost Great Dragon, so only do one or the other.

 ### Great Dragon Skeleton